 When agents start to realize that using the AI-powered knowledge management software is more beneficial versus not using the knowledge system, adoption improves.
 Like what happened at this telecom company.

-Leading CRM and contact center systems leverage the best knowledge management software for customer engagement
+Leading CRM and contact center systems integrate with eGain’s knowledge management software for customer engagement

 - Knowledge base software